CO-ORGANIZER

 Abstract: Facial redness is an important perceptual attribute that receives many concerns from application fields such as dermatology and cosmetics.
 Existing studies have commonly used the average CIELAB a* value of the facial skin area to represent the overall facial redness.
 Yet, the perception of facial redness has never been precisely examined.
 This research was designed to quantify the perception of facial redness and meanwhile investigate the perceptual difference between the faces and the uniform patches.
 Eighty images of real human faces and uniform skin colour patches were scaled in terms of their perceived redness by a panel of observers.
 The results showed that the CIELAB a* was not a good predictor of facial redness since the perceived redness was also affected by the L* and b* values.
 A new index, RIS was developed to accurately quantify the perception of facial skin redness, which promised a much higher accuracy (R2 = 0.874) than the a* value (R2 = 0.461).
 The perceptual difference between facial redness and patch redness was also discussed.

-Does Motion Increase Perceived Magnitude of Translucency?, Davit Gigilashvili, David Norman Díaz Estrada, and Lakshay Jain, NTNU (Norway)
+Does motion increase perceived magnitude of ranslucency?, Davit Gigilashvili, David Norman Díaz Estrada, and Lakshay Jain, NTNU (Norway)

 Abstract: When a clear layer is coated on a diffusing background, light is reflected multiple times within the transparent layer between the background and the air-layer interface.
 If the background is lit in one point, the angular distribution of the scattered light and Fresnel’s angular reflectance of the interface induce a specific irradiance pattern on the diffuser: a ring-like halo.
 In the case where the background is not homogenously colored, e.g. a half-tone print, the multiple reflection process induces multiple con-volutions between the ring-like halo and the halftone pattern, which increases the probability for light to meet differently col-ored areas of the background and thus induces a color change of the print.
 This phenomenon, recently studied in the case of a smooth layer surface (glossy finishing) is extended here to rough surface layer (matte finishing) in order to see the impact of the surface roughness on the ring-like halo, and thereby on the print color change.
 A microfacet-based bi-directional reflectance dis-tribution function (BRDF) model is used to predict the irradi-ance pattern on the background, and physical experiments have been carried out for verification.
 They show that the irradiance pattern in the case of a rough surface is still a ring-like halo, and that the print color change is similar to the one observed with a smooth interface, by discarding the in-surface reflections which can induce additional color change.

-LEDSimulator technology: A research tool for color and texture, Jinyi Lin and Ming Ronnier Luo, Zhejiang University (China)
+LEDSimulator technology: A research tool for colour and texture, Jinyi Lin and Ming Ronnier Luo, Zhejiang University (China); Keith Hower, Black Swan Textiles, LLC (US); and TImwei Huang, Thousand Light Lighting (Changzhou) Ltd. (China)

 Abstract: Valid and traceable instrumental measurements of all the visual attributes that characterize the appearance of a material (color, gloss, texture and translucency) are necessary to ensure good product quality control.
 The objective of this work is to evaluate the visual attribute of texture associated with special effect pigments in order to be able to establish a measurement scale.
 In particular, this study evaluates the influence of the hue of absorption pigments on the perception of graininess.
 For this purpose, nine samples with a systematic variation of hue angle were used.
 A visual experiment based on the comparison of triplets was designed, and a multidimensional scaling (MDS) analysis was applied to obtain relative values of perceived graininess.
 The results confirm that the hue angle of the absorption pigments does not influence the perception of graininess.

-Advancing material appearance measurement: A cost-effective multispectral imaging system for capturing SVBRDF and BTF, Majid Ansari-Asl1, Markus Barbieri2, Gael Obein3, and Jon Yngve Hardeberg1; 1NTNU (Norway), 2Barbieri Electronic, 3CNAM (France)
+Advancing material appearance measurement: A cost-effective multispectral imaging system for capturing SVBRDF and BTF, Majid Ansari-Asl1, Markus Barbieri2, Gael Obein3, and Jon Yngve Hardeberg1; 1NTNU (Norway), 2Barbieri Electronic SNC (Italy), and 3CNAM (France)

 Abstract: This paper introduces a novel system for measuring the appearance of materials by capturing their reflectance represented by Spatially Varying Bidirectional Reflectance Distribution Function (SVBRDF) and Bidirectional Texture Function (BTF).
 Inspired by goniospectrophotometers, our system uses a fully-aligned and motorized turntable that rotates the sample around three axes to scan the entire hemispherical range of incident-reflection directions.
 The camera remains fixed while the light source can be rotated around one axis providing the fourth degree of freedom.
 To ensure high precision color measurement and spectral reproduction for reliable relighting purposes, we use a high-resolution multispectral camera and a broadband LED light source.
 We provide an overview of our instrument in this paper, and discuss its limitations to be addressed in the future works.